Psacevedo/Web2025-2/README.md

-# Snakes and Ladders Backend
+# Snakes and Ladders

-This repository contains an example Koa API for a simplified "Escaleras y Toboganes" game.
-It exposes CRUD endpoints for games and players and implements basic gameplay logic.
+This repository contains a small example implementation of an "Escaleras y Toboganes" (Snakes and Ladders) game.
+It includes a Koa API with Sequelize and a simple React frontend.

 ## Quick start